ryangilmour/ryangilmour.github.io/cv.md

 **Rock Climbing:** I caught the bouldering and climbing bug through university and now go to the bouldering gym a few times a week.
 I've done a limited amount of outdoor climbing, but absolutely love it.

 **Hiking and Camping:** I try to get on the hills as much as I can.
-I'll happily take type one fair weather walking or type two Scottish weather hiking.
+I'll happily take 'type one' fair weather walking or 'type two' Scottish weather hiking.

 **Cooking:** When I have the time I love cooking.
 Roasted aubergine curry or banana bread are two go to highlights.